tub-rip/eventvision2021/index.md

 ![imagen](images/CVPRW2021-banner.jpg)

-Held in conjunction with the [IEEE Conf. on Computer Vision and Pattern Recognition](http://cvpr2021.thecvf.com/) 2021.
+Held in conjunction with the [IEEE Conference on Computer Vision and Pattern Recognition](http://cvpr2021.thecvf.com/) 2021.

 **Welcome to the Third International Workshop on Event-Based Vision!**